 That altered his route and forced his destination south to San Diego but that wasn't the only pebble thrown into his well planned path.
 "I thought I was going to be on a cycling route but that changed completely," he says.

-Less traveled by powered vehicles, the bumps in the road put more fear in him than the extra traffic he saw elsewhere.
+Less traveled by powered vehicles, the bumps in the road put more fear in him than the extra traffic he saw elsewhere."The roads were not very good for rollerblading," he says.

 Regardless, 3000 miles and he was not confronted with a single near miss.
 Helped by a rear view mirror and easy access off the shoulder, he'd take the blades over both the path he planned and those that choose to cycle it.
 "You can step off the road fairly easily compared to a bike," he says.